Prime Video: The 31 Absolute Best TV Shows to Watch

 Best Amazon Prime Video original TV shows

-At time of writing, these films all score at least 70 on Metacritic.
+At time of writing, these TV shows all score at least 70 on Metacritic.

 Comedy